Fred 3: Camp Fred: Production

 In December 2011, it was announced that Lucas Cruikshank would be starring as Fred Figglehorn in a live action Nickelodeon series and in a third Fred film.
 Varsity Pictures and The Collective, who had produced the first film, would be producing the third.

+Production took place in May 2012 in Los Angeles, California.

 Ratings

 The film's initial American airing, on Nickelodeon on July 28, 2012, was watched by 3.5 million viewers.
 This was a 39% decline from the 5.7 million viewers, the previous film, Fred 2: Night of the Living Fred premiered with, and ranked eighteenth in top cable programming for the week.

 Accolades

 Home media

 Fred 3: Camp Fred was released on DVD on December 4, 2012.
 It was also released in a triple pack box set along with Fred: The Movie and Fred 2: Night of the Living Fred on the same date.